eigerco/polka-storage/pallets/storage-provider/DESIGN.md

 }
 ```

-### Proof of replication
+### Proof of Replication

-Proof of replication is used when a Storage Provider wants to store data on behalf of a client and receives a piece of client data.
+Proof of Replication is used when a Storage Provider wants to store data on behalf of a client and receives a piece of client data.
 The data will first be placed in a sector after which that sector is sealed by the storage provider.
 Then a unique encoding, which serves as proof that the Storage Provider has replicated a copy of the data they agreed to store, is generated.
 Finally, the proof is compressed and submitted to the network as certification of storage.

 ```rust
 /// This type indicates the seal proof type which defines the version and the sector size